Universal Resource Scheduling for Dynamics 365 Field Service

 Book from the work order

-Selecting Book from the work order will trigger the URS schedule assistant to match the related work order requirement with available resources.
+Selecting Book from the work order will trigger the Universal Resource Scheduling schedule assistant to match the related work order requirement with available resources.

 Book from the requirement

 Like with work orders, the same booking experience can be triggered from the requirement entity, by selecting Book while on the requirement.

 The lower schedule board pane displays requirement records and can be configured to show only requirements related to work orders with a view filter.